lammps/lammps/doc/src/Errors_messages.rst

 *Compute gyration/shape compute ID does not point to a gyration compute* Self-explanatory.
 Provide and ID of a compute gyration command.

+*Compute ID for compute chunk /atom does not exist* Self-explanatory.

+*Compute ID for compute chunk/atom does not exist* Self-explanatory.

 *Compute ID for compute reduce does not exist* Self-explanatory.